rajesh-nitc/test-backend/README.md

 6. **Embeddings** _(optional, required only if feature #2 is used)_:

 ```
-make embeddings
+make gcp_embeddings
 ```

-7. **Vector Search** _(optional, required only if feature #2 is used)_: Vector search index is deployed on GCP via the console, using the embeddings JSON generated in previous step.
+7. **Vertex AI Vector Search** _(optional, required only if feature #2 is used)_: Vector search index is deployed via the console, using the embeddings JSON generated in previous step.
 8. **Configuration**: Configured variables in `config/settings.py` and `Makefile`.
 9. **GCP Authentication**:

 ```
-   make auth
+   make gcp_auth
 ```

-10. **GCS history**: History is cleared before switching from Azure OpenAI model to Gemini model or vice versa:
+10. **Model Switch**: Clear chat history before switching from Azure OpenAI model to Gemini model or the vice versa:

 ```
-make clear_bucket
+make gcp_clear_history
 ```

 ### Run